 This is the second article in a series of articles that cover different aspects of application development with Blazor Bootstrap.

 - Part 2 – This article

 - Part 3 – Using the Carousel component loop through items in an RSS feed

 In this part, I will use the

 CardGroup components to create a roll-up from the RSS feed of this blog.
 The source code for this demo application is available on GitHub.
-You can also try the live application.
 Please note that the application is a Blazor Webassembly application, so it probably won’t work on Internet Explorer for instance.
 Remember also that Blazor Webassembly is still in preview.

 Reading the RSS Feed

 One such difference that I noticed was how the